White close button

 A consumer’s insight into bad customer support experiences

-Support pain points come from a failure to help your customers with their product-related questions throughout their customer journey or the sales process.
+Customer support pain points come from a failure to help your customers with their product-related questions throughout their customer journey or the sales process.

-Examples of this pain point include:
+Examples of this customer pain point include:

 • Not knowing who to speak to in the event of a problem with your product or service